slds-lmu/yahpo_exps/paper/rts/README.md

 R 4.0.2 and python 3.7.10 (via reticulate) were used.

-To replicate our results, install R and do the following steps:

-We assume that you work in a terminal and are in the current directory (`rts`)
+To replicate our results, install R and do the following steps (we assume that you work in a terminal and are in the current directory):

 Then, within R (we assume that you managed to install R 4.0.2 or use a docker environment):